Frequently Asked Questions:

 A: The man behind the idea of Big Things Small Town is Jim Bolin.
 Bolin is a local business owner.
 Born and raised in Casey, he felt like he owed something to the community that has given him the opportunity to build a life, home, and business.
-All of the items were constructed by him and his crew from Bolin Enterprises, Inc. The big pizza slicer was added by Trent Groothuis, and the big antlers were a gift.
+All but two of the items were constructed by him and his crew from Bolin Enterprises, Inc. The big pizza slicer was added by Trent Groothuis, and the big antlers were a gift.

 Q: How much did all this cost?

 A: Truthfully, we've never figure up the cost, but it's a lot less than you might think.
 Most of the materials used are recycled.
 Almost all of the wood they use is old telephone poles.
-Bolin Enterprises was hired to remove and discard the obsolete poles.
-Instead of leaving them in a landfill to rot, Jim put them to good use.
+Jim put them to good use!
 As for the metal, much of it is damaged pipe and out of use oil tanks.
 Never one to throw away something that might be needed later, having a stash of junk has been quite an asset for these projects!
 The bookworm, for example is made from junk pipe that Bolin had kept for 20 years...just in case.

 Q: Where are the attractions located?